 In the wild, the green rosella feeds on the seeds of a wide range of different plants.
-They like the seeds of various grass and shrub species, but also hawthorn, huon pine, tea tree and many more.
+They particularly like the seeds of various grass and shrub species, but also eat hawthorn, huon pine, tea tree, and many more.

 Aside from seeds, this parrot eats flowers, leaf buds and the occasional insect.
-It’s was even considered an agricultural pest that tended to cause trouble for early settlers in Tasmania.
+It also likes agricultural crops like maize and has been considered an agricultural pest since early settlers first began inhabiting Tasmania.

 For example, famous ornithologist John Gould visited the island somewhere in the 1800s and noted: “(…) in one instance I saw hundreds congregated at a barn-door among the straw of some recently thrashed corn, precisely after the manner of pigeons and sparrows in England”.

 By the way: Gould also noted that green rosellas were often eaten, and personally considered the taste to be “excellent”.